aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 These two commands will create two folders, one for each format.

 ***Q5: What is the size of each folder?
-Can you explain the difference in size, knowing that the two folders `Tweets.json` and `Tweets.parquet` contain the exact same dataframe?***
+Can you explain the difference in size, knowing that the two folders `tweets.json` and `tweets.parquet` contain the exact same dataframe?***

 Now, try to save the dataframe in `CSV` format, using the following line (`TODO A.8`):
 ```scala